Karol-G/Gcam/README.md

 [![PyPI version](https://badge.fury.io/py/gcam.svg)](https://badge.fury.io/py/gcam)
 ![Python package](https://github.com/Karol-G/Gcam/workflows/Python%20package/badge.svg)

-Gcam is an easy to use Pytorch framework that makes model predictions more interpretable for humans.
+Gcam is an easy to use Pytorch library that makes model predictions more interpretable for humans.
 It allows the generation of attention maps with multiple methods like Guided Backpropagation, Grad-Cam, Guided Grad-Cam and Grad-Cam++. <br/>
 All you need to add to your project is a **single line of code**: <br/>